Le Concert champêtre

 How are we to understand Le Concert champêtre?
 The notion of combining a patron’s portrait within a scene of the commedia dell’arte has parallels in Watteau’s oeuvre, most notably with Sous un habit de Mezzetin.
 There Sirois and members of his family are posed in theatrical garb but this is accomplished discretely.
 The casual observer might be unaware that the guitarist and the older woman at his side are not regular theatrical performers.
 In Les Fêtes venitiennes, Watteau turned the principal dancer into a portrait of Vleughels and may have included a portrait of himself as an onlooker—all a subtle joke but one hidden from the uninitiated.
 Thus the portraitistic aspect of Le Concert champêtre, as unusual as it may be, was perhaps a more integral part of his oeuvre than we might have imagined.

-The painting was cleaned and restored prior to it going up at auction in 2012.
-X-rays revealed minor pentimenti in the composition, corresponding to the way that Watteau often resolved his compositions directly on the canvas, and thus affirm the authenticity of the painting.
+X-rays have revealed minor pentimenti in the composition, corresponding to the way that Watteau often resolved his compositions directly on the canvas, and thus affirm the authenticity of the painting.

 Conservation in 2012 revealed that the picture had originated as a much smaller panel that focused more closely on the group of musicians, extending from the gardener and woman playing the lute at the left to the flutist at the right.
 Watteau then extended the panel at the right to include the young violinist.
 Also, in the greatly enlarged space at the top, additional trees and the statue were added, as well as a greater sense of depth in the background.